IMYdev/rhino-system-ng/README.md

 ![Main screen](showcase.png)

 # Why?
-The original application is not responsive to different screen sizes, the window doesn't even scale, my rewrite addresses these responsiveness issues.
+The original application is not responsive to different screen sizes, the window doesn't even scale, my rewrite addresses these responsiveness issues, it also uses a new backend.

 # Works?
 Yes, it's a complete, fully-functional rewrite.